great-expectations/great_expectations/docs/how_to_guides/creating_and_editing_expectations/how_to_create_custom_expectations_for_sqlalchemy.rst

     To use the ``column_map_expectation`` decorator, your custom function must accept at least two arguments: ``self`` and ``column``.
 The column name string will be passed through to your custom function unaltered.
 From there, you can use sqlalchemy's ``sqlalchemy.column`` method to create a ``ColumnClause`` based on it.
 Your function must return a valid ``ColumnClause``, which the decorator will combine with other SqlAlchemy methods to covert your logic into valid SQL queries and wrap the results as an :ref:``ExpectationValiadationResult``.

-    In the case of ``MetaSqlAlchemyDataset``, the column name string will be passed through to your custom function unaltered.
-From there, you can use sqlalchemy's ``sqlalchemy.column`` method to create a ``ColumnClause`` based on it.
-Your function must return a valid ``ColumnClause``, which the decorator will combine with other SqlAlchemy methods to covert your logic into valid SQL queries and wrap the results as an :ref:``ExpectationValiadationResult``.

     By convention, ``column_map_expectations`` always start with ``expect_column_values_...`` or ``expect_column_value_...`` (Ex: ``expect_column_value_word_counts_to_be_between``).
 Following this pattern is highly recommended, but not strictly required.
 If you want to confuse yourself with bad names, the package won't stop you.